 The legal definition of "lewdness with a child under 14" in Nevada is the willful and lewd commission of any lewd or lascivious act upon the body of a child under fourteen with intent of arousing, appealing to, or gratifying the lust, passions or sexual desires of the child or the person.
 In short, NRS 201.230 prohibits touching a child thirteen or younger for sexual purposes.

-Note that a person may be convicted of this crime even if the touching doesn't involve a sexual organ.
-The Nevada Supreme Court has ruled that touching any part of a child qualifies as lewdness as long as it's done with sexual intent.
+Note that a person may be convicted of this crime even if the touching does not involve a sexual organ.
+The Nevada Supreme Court has ruled that touching any part of a child qualifies as lewdness as long as it is done with sexual intent.
 Tonopah criminal defense attorney Michael Becker gives an example:

-Matt, who's a foot fetishist, goes to a park in Henderson and helps a young child tie her shoelaces.
+Example: Matt, who has a foot fetishist, goes to a park in Henderson and helps a young child tie her shoelaces.
 A cop, who knows about Matt's fetish, sees Matt and books him at the Henderson Detention Center for lewdness with a minor.

-Matt in the above example could be liable for lewdness in Nevada if the court believes he touched the child's feet for his or the child's sexual pleasure.
-It's immaterial that feet aren't in and of themselves sex organs.
+Matt in the above example could be liable for lewdness in Nevada if the court believes he touched the child's feet for his or the child's sexual pleasure. it is immaterial that feet are not in and of themselves sex organs.

 Also note that a child under fourteen who lewdly touches another child under fourteen may be adjudicated delinquent for "lewdness with a minor under 14."
-Being a child who violates the lewdness law doesn't protect him/her from being punished for victimizing another child.
+Being a child who violates the lewdness law does not protect him/her from being punished for victimizing another child.

 All Nevada crimes carry incarceration and/or fines as possible penalties.
 But lewdness with a minor also mandates that a convicted defendant register with the Nevada Sex Offender Registry.
 And oftentimes, the person is required to register for life.